 Please note that this is a Facebook update posted by Chiemezie Claire Asunugwo-Anyanwu on her profile.

-Since this story was posted on Chiemezie Claire Asunugwo-Anyanwu’s Facebook here, it has been shared and re-shared by almost 10 thousands people, and the comments generated are so many and highly encouraging.
+Since this story was posted on Chiemezie Claire Asunugwo-Anyanwu’s Facebook here, it has been shared and re-shared by almost 10 thousand people, and the comments generated are so many and highly encouraging.

-And just like the writer said, Bashir stands a better chance of starting his own Uber-styled barrow business and become really successful.
+And just like the writer said, Bashir can start his own Uber-style barrow business and become really successful.
 Lesson learned?
 You should always remember that it’s not about what you do, it’s usually about how you do it.

 Presentation matters too

-Presentation is the key to a successful street marketing.
-Bashir has managed to present himself to would-be customers as a clean and highly professional young man who knows what he is doing, and this has helped him to easily acquire new customers.
+Presentation is the key to successful street marketing.
+Bashir presents himself to customers as a clean and highly professional young man.
+He shows his customers that he knows what he is doing.
+This helped him to easily acquire new customers.

 The idea is that when you present yourself as a happy and smart seller, people will be more eager to do business with you.
-In other word, making business connections is much more easy when people can trust you and when people can see a true reflection of who you are in the way you present yourself.
+In another word, making business connections is much easier when people can trust you.
+Also, let people see a true reflection of who you are in the way you present yourself.